-Parquet flooring is slightly better in moist environments than straight hardwood planks.
-That is because the individual slats in the tiles are less prone to expansion due to high humidity conditions.
-However, parquet is still predominantly made of wood, and so it will warp, mold, and plump in extremely wet, moist environments such as heavily used bathrooms.
+Parquet flooring is slightly better in moist environments than standard hardwood planks.
+This is because the individual slats in the tiles are less prone to expansion and contraction due to humidity changes.
+However, parquet is still predominantly made of wood, and so it will warp, mold, and plump in extremely wet, moist environments, such as heavily used bathrooms.

 Refinishing a Parquet Floor

 Parquet is essentially made of hardwood and therefore can be sanded and refinished.
 Some parquet tiles can be refinished roughly an equal number of times as hardwood plank flooring of similar thickness.
 However, parquet floors are not quite as easy to refinish as regular hardwood planking is because the grain of the material is not oriented in a consistent direction.
 Rather, the tiny slats of wood may be pointed in several different directions.
 This can lead to cross-grain scratching, which can be difficult to buff out.
 You may even need to resort to hand sanding in certain places to get the surface looking smooth.